BrinthanK/Website/simongravelle.github.io-main/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 40

-title: 'Recent & Upcoming Talks'
+title: 'Events & Presentations'
 subtitle:

 content: